Project Setup

 • Don’t reinvent the wheel.
 With R, chances are that what you need to do is greatly facilitated by a package from one of many high-quality collections such as rOpenSci, r-lib, Tidyverse, or fastverse.

 • Think twice about your dependencies.
 Every dependency increases the risk of irreproducibility in the future.
 Prefer packages that are well-maintained and light on dependencies4.
-We also recommend you to read “When should you take a dependency?” by Wickham and Bryan (2023).
+We also recommend you to read “When should you take a dependency?” by Wickham & Bryan (2023).

-• Fail early, often and noisily.
+• Fail early, often, and noisily.
 Whenever you expect a certain state, use assertions to be sure.
 In R, you can use stopifnot() to make sure that a condition is actually true.

 • Test your code.
 Test your code with scenarios where you know what the result should be.
 Turn bugs you discovered into test cases.
 Use linting tools5 to identify common mistakes in your code, for example, the R package lintr.